-OCTA is empowered by law, to purchase, lease, or condemn real or personal property.
+OCTA is empowered by law, to purchase, lease or condemn real or personal property.
 The intent and purposes of Acquisition and Negotiations Policies and Procedures are to assure uniform acquisition practices, which will provide consistent and equitable treatment of owners and tenants of real property acquired by OCTA for public purposes.
 In accordance with State of California law, OCTA will make an effort to interpret acquisition policies to the benefit of the property owner while understanding it cannot make interpretations that would result in the gift of public funds.

 It is the policy of OCTA that all negotiations shall be expeditious and result in the property owner receiving just compensation.
 The goal is that any settlement will be just and fair to the property owner and the public.
-Every courtesy and consideration will be extended to the property owner in order to establish trust in OCTA, the members of its Board, and its employees.
+Every courtesy and consideration will be extended to the property owner in order to establish trust in OCTA, the members of its Board of Directors and its employees.

-- All property acquisitions must be approved by the Board. - For capital improvement projects, upon adoption of the National Environmental Policy Act and the California Environmental Quality Act (NEPA/CEQA) environmental document, OCTA staff will seek Board authority to acquire property or property interests based on the preferred design. - All statutory offers shall comply with Section 7267.2 of the California Government Code. - All statutory offers will include acquisition of all applicable real property interests, land and improvements, fixtures, and equipment, if applicable and available, and tenant interests, if applicable and available.
+- All property acquisitions must be approved by OCTA Board of Directors. - For Capital Improvement Projects, upon adoption of the National Environmental Policy Act and the California Environmental Quality Act (NEPA/CEQA) environmental document, OCTA staff will seek OCTA Board of Directors authority to acquire property or property interests based on the preferred design. - All statutory offers shall comply with Section 7267.2 of the California Government Code.

-- For commercial properties, an unsegregated offer for fixtures and equipment will be made to the property owner and business owner, if applicable. - Owners of appraised fixtures and equipment will be advised of their right to remove fixtures and equipment from a valuation list and be permitted to relocate the fixtures and equipment at the expense of the project. - An offer for loss of business goodwill, if any, will be made upon an approved loss of business goodwill appraisal.
-A loss of business goodwill appraisal will be completed after the business owner files a claim for loss of business goodwill. - Prior to making the loss of business goodwill offer, the acquisition agent shall recognize any "in-lieu" or reestablishment payments that may have been or will be made under relocation assistance in order to avoid duplication of payment. - The Real Property Manager has the authority to approve Just Compensation based on an appraisal and the independent review appraisal. - Prior to making the statutory offer, OCTA staff and consultants shall confirm the offer is consistent with the design needs and the appraisal. - Property owners are entitled to obtain their own independent appraisal of the real property interests being acquired by OCTA in compliance with the California Code of Civil Procedure Section 1263.025. - OCTA ROW consultants, under the direction of the Real Property Manager and/or General Counsel, will conduct negotiations for acquisition of property rights on behalf of OCTA. - At any time during the acquisition process, if the property owner is represented by legal counsel, General Counsel shall be notified. - For mobile home acquisitions, condominium complexes, or when there is a homeowners' association ownership involved, a legal opinion as to ownership interests shall be obtained. - When acquiring real property pertaining to real estate, a mobile home or manufactured dwelling requiring a limited power of attorney to transfer title, the Real Property Manager shall obtain an authorization memorandum from General Counsel's office to execute documents on behalf of OCTA.
+- All statutory offers will include acquisition of all applicable real property interests, land and improvements, fixtures and equipment, if applicable and available, and tenant interests, if applicable and available. - For commercial properties, an un-segregated offer for fixtures and equipment will be made to the property owner and business owner, if applicable. - Owners of appraised fixtures and equipment will be advised of their right to remove fixtures and equipment from a valuation list and be permitted to relocate the fixtures and equipment at the expense of the project. - An offer for loss of business goodwill, if any, will be made upon an approved loss of business goodwill appraisal.
+A loss of business goodwill appraisal will be completed after the business owner files a claim for loss of business goodwill. - Prior to making the loss of business goodwill offer, the acquisition agent shall recognize any "inlieu" or reestablishment payments that may have been or will be made under relocation assistance in order to avoid duplication of payment. - The Real Property Manager has the authority to approve Just Compensation based on an appraisal and the independent review appraisal. - Prior to making the statutory offer, OCTA's Staff and consultants shall confirm the offer is consistent with the design needs and the appraisal. - Property owners are entitled to obtain their own independent appraisal of the real property interests being acquired by OCTA in compliance with the California Code of Civil Procedure Section 1263.025. - OCTA's Right of Way Consultants, under the direction of the Real Property Manager and/or OCTA's General Counsel, will conduct negotiations for acquisition of property rights on behalf of OCTA. - At any time during the acquisition process, if the property owner is represented by legal counsel, OCTA's General Counsel shall be notified. - For mobile home acquisitions, condominium complexes, or when there is a home owners' association ownership involved, a legal opinion as to ownership interests shall be obtained. - When acquiring real property pertaining to real estate, a mobile home or manufactured dwelling requiring a limited power of attorney to transfer title, the Real Property Manager shall obtain an authorization memorandum from OCTA's General Counsel's Office to execute documents on behalf of OCTA.